vertiond/vcoin/docs/README.md

-Welcome to the bcoin docs!
+Welcome to the vcoin docs!

 ## Getting Started
 - [Getting Started][getting-started]